-- Of the 20.8 million people aged 12 or older with a substance use disorder (SUD), 15.7 million had an alcohol use disorder and 7.7 million had an illicit drug use disorder.
+- Of the 20.8 million people aged 12 or older,15.7 million had an alcohol use disorder.
+Around 7.7 million had an illicit drug use disorder.

-- Fewer than 30 percent of people who used illicit drugs in 2015 suffered from addiction; however, this number could be low as many people fall through the cracks.
+- Fewer than 30% of people who used illicit drugs in 2015 suffered from addiction.
+Yet, this number could be low as many people fall through the cracks.

 According to the 2015 National Survey on Drug Use and Health, illicit drugs included:

 - Prescription psychotherapeutic drugs (e.g. pain relievers, tranquilizers, stimulants and sedatives).1

 A substance use disorder describes a pattern of using a substance that results in impairment in daily life.

 For a person to be diagnosed with a substance use disorder, they must display two of the following symptoms within a 12-month period:3

 - Consuming more of the drug than planned

 - Worrying about trying to quit the drug or failing in efforts to control its use